rliebz/tusk/CONTRIBUTING.md

 If you have not yet done so, make sure you fork the repository so you can push your changes back to your own fork on GitHub.

-When starting work on a new feature, create a new branch based off the `master` branch.
-Pull requests should generally target the `master` branch, and releases will be cut separately.
+When starting work on a new feature, create a new branch based off the `main` branch.
+Pull requests should generally target the `main` branch, and releases will be cut separately.

 ## Running Tests